mpv-player/mpv/DOCS/man/input.rst

         The bitrate of the HLS stream, if available.

     ``track-list/N/program-id``
-        The program ID of the HLS stream, if available.
+        The program ID of the stream, if available.

     ``track-list/N/codec``
         The codec name used by this track, for example ``h264``.
 Unavailable